jmshrv/finamp/CONTRIBUTING.md

 ### Hive

 As said earlier, Finamp uses Hive for all data storage needs.
 If you're doing work that involves data storage, I recommend you read [the Hive docs](https://docs.hivedb.dev/#/).
 Please ensure that your changes work when upgrading Finamp from the current release to your changes, as not handling upgrades will cause the app to crash.
+When downgrading, you will have to wipe your app data if any changes were made to Hive.

 ## The Redesign